Community

 • SUCCEED

-In the Middle School, students of color are invited to participate in SUCCEED, which stands for Students Seeking Understanding and Celebrating Culture, Ethnicity, and Diversity.
+Middle school students of color are invited to participate in SUCCEED, which stands for Students Seeking Understanding and Celebrating Culture, Ethnicity, and Diversity.
 SUCCEED provides a place to come together, have fun, get better acquainted, and engage in conversation and activities.

 • Violin Program for Lower School Students